- Ph.D. (dual-title) Architecture and Human Dimensions of Natural Resources & the Environment. 2017. Pennsylvania State University.

 Honors + Awards

-- 2017 Distinguished Doctoral Scholar, Penn State University
+- Distinguished Doctoral Scholar, Penn State University, 2017

-- 2016 Best Student Paper Award.
-Environmental Design Research Association Conference
+- Best Student Paper Award, Environmental Design Research Association Conference, 2016

-- 2011 American Society of Landscape Architects, Student Honor Award
+- American Society of Landscape Architects, Student Honor Award, 2011

-- 2011 Penn State University College of Arts and Architecture, Creative Achievement Award
+- Penn State University College of Arts and Architecture, Creative Achievement Award, 2011

-- 2011 Landscape Architecture Foundation, Penn State University Olmsted Scholar
+- Landscape Architecture Foundation, University Olmsted Scholar, 2011

 Exhibitions + Presentations